About Jansen de Vries Syndrome

 What is JdVS?

-• unique facial features
+• Unique facial features

-• short and wide hands/feet
+• Short and wide hands or feet

-• growth hormone deficiency
+• Growth hormone deficiency

-• vomiting episodes
+• Feeding difficulties and vomiting episodes

 It is important to note that not every individual exhibits all of these symptoms.